People keep saying, why don't you people trust me?

 But I thought we were going to fix that with the stimulus bill.

-Nevertheless, from the Washington Post today, the Congress is poised for another partisan showdown over extending unemployment insurance, as concerns about the growing budget deficit have complicated the path forward for an otherwise popular program.
+Nevertheless, from the Washington Post today, the Congress is poised for another partisan showdown over extending unemployment insurance as concerns about the growing budget deficit have complicated the path forward for an otherwise popular program.

 Democrats are going to need at least one Republican supporter to get the 60 votes necessary to proceed on another unemployment extension bill.

-The Senate failed to agree on the bill in late March, then they skedaddled out of town.
+The Senate failed to agree on the bill in late March, and they skedaddled out of town because Republicans rejected an attempt to expedite the measure's passage.

-Because of the impasse beginning April 5th, more than 200,000 unemployed people who had already exhausted their state's jobless benefits could not apply for additional benefits from the federal program.
+Because of the impasse, beginning April 5th, more than 200,000 unemployed people who had already exhausted their state's jobless benefits could not apply for additional benefits from the federal program.

 Does that mean they fall off the jobless count?